akononovicius/physRisk-content-repository/pages/about.md

 Order: 0

-On this blog we discuss a variety of [topics](/topics/) related to the research interests of our Complex systems group in [Vilnius University](http://www.vu.lt/) [Faculty of Physics](http://www.ff.vu.lt/)
+On this blog we discuss a variety of [topics](/topics/) related to the research interests of our Complex Physical and Social Systems group in [Vilnius University](http://www.vu.lt/) [Faculty of Physics](http://www.ff.vu.lt/)
 [Institute of Theoretical Physics and Astronomy](http://www.tfai.vu.lt).
 We try to cover research done by us as well as related research carried out by other